rsmp-nordic/rsmp_core/source/applicability/error_handling.rst

 More than one command
 ^^^^^^^^^^^^^^^^^^^^^

-If more than one command is included in a single CommandRequest, than this is considered a serious error resulting in MessageNotAck.
+If more than one command is included in a single CommandRequest, then this is considered a serious error resulting in MessageNotAck.